 - Hollywood Tunica

 - Riverwalk Casino Hotel

 At any rate, these branded social outlets allow customers and potential customers to try some of the games they will see at the resident properties.
-All the typical social casino sites, such as Double Down, Zynga, and Slotomania, are available to Mississippi residents.
+All the typical social and sweepstake casino sites, such as Double Down, Zynga, and Slotomania, are available to Mississippi residents.

 Mississippi residents also have an excellent opportunity with regard to MyVegas, the MGM Resorts site that provides real-world comps for social play.
 Gold Strike in Tunica and Beau Rivage in Biloxi are both partners with MyVegas, meaning Mississippi residents and visitors can redeem their loyalty points at both.